kimihub/muletter-cli/README.md

       init              Check config.yml list.txt body.txt attachments
       test   <email>    Send the letter to <email>
       send              Send the letter to list.txt
+      tail              Display last logs
       help   [command]  Output usage information of [command] [...]

+## New letter => New list.txt

+Note that after each sent, any address of `list.txt` will be removed where mail sending succeed.
+For every new letter, a new mailing list should be exported.

+## Exit process or failed sending

+If the process exit by accident after run the command `muletter send` or if any mail sending failed caused by many reasons (SMTP or internet connection unreachable), just run again `muletter send` to continue or send again failed mail sending.

+## Power outages or freeze

+This program does not writeStream `list.txt`, so you must protect your computer or laptop against sudden power outages or freeze to avoid several sending to a same address and your SMTP blacklisted.

+If this happens, you might not run `muletter send` again.
+You just have to remove the file `.muletter/lockfile`.